gittebe/project-pizza/instructions.md

 - Pasta
 - Salad

-The program should use the prompt() method to present the user with a menu of options (Pizza, Pasta, Salad) and prompt them to enter a number corresponding to their choice.
-Based on the user's input, the program should determine the chosen food type (Pizza, Pasta, Salad) and display a message using the alert() method to confirm the user's selection.
+The program should use the `prompt()` method to present the user with a menu of options (Pizza, Pasta, Salad) and prompt them to enter a number corresponding to their choice.
+Based on the user's input, the program should determine the chosen food type (Pizza, Pasta, Salad) and display a message using the `alert()` method to confirm the user selection.

 ### Step 3 - Subtype choice

 For this iteration, the focus is on enabling the user to choose a subtype of the selected food type.
 Depending on the previously chosen food type (Pizza, Pasta, Salad), the program should present the user with subtype options specific to that food type.
-The prompt() method should be used to get the user's input.
-The program should then determine the chosen subtype and provide feedback using the alert() method to confirm the selection.
+The `prompt()` method should be used to get the user's input.
+The program should then determine the chosen subtype and provide feedback using the `alert()` method to confirm the selection.
 Tip: Use conditional statements for this.

 ### Step 4 - Age

 In this iteration, the program should prompt the user to specify if the food is intended for a child or an adult.
-The prompt() method should be used to present the question and get the user's input.
+The `prompt()` method should be used to present the question and get the user's input.
 Based on the user's answer, an appropriate order message should be constructed.
-The program should use the alert() method to display the order message and the associated cost.
-The user's confirmation should be obtained using the prompt() method.
+The program should use the `alert()` method to display the order message and the associated cost.
+The user's confirmation should be obtained using the `prompt()` method.

 ### Step 5 - Order confirmation

 The final iteration involves confirming the user's order based on their previous choices.
-The program should evaluate the user's confirmation, and if the user confirms, a thank you message should be displayed using the alert() method, indicating that their meal will be prepared.
-If the user declines, a polite farewell message should be displayed using the alert() method, encouraging them to return for future orders.
+The program should evaluate the user's confirmation, and if the user confirms, a thank you message should be displayed using the `alert()` method, indicating that their meal will be prepared.
+If the user declines, a polite farewell message should be displayed using the `alert()` method, encouraging them to return for future orders.

 ## Stretch Goals